Flexible Variable Selection for Clustering and Classification: Abstract

 As discussed by \citet{raftery06} and \citet{maugis09a} the Bayes factor can then be determined as

 Because integrated likelihoods are difficult to compute, \cite{kass95} approximate $-2\log\text{B}_{12}$ by

 Thus, a positive $\text{BIC}_{\text{diff}}$ corresponds to a small Bayes factor, which would suggest that we should cluster on both $X_i$ and $\mathbf{X}_{\text{clust}}$.
 The \clustvarsel\ algorithm iterates between inclusion and exclusion steps, where one-by-one the variables not in $\mathbf{X}_{\text{clust}}$ are considered for inclusion and variables in $\mathbf{X}_{\text{clust}}$ are considered for exclusion.
 Variables that maximize $\text{BIC}_{\text{diff}}$ are included and variables that minimize $\text{BIC}_{\text{diff}}$ are removed.
 As dimensions increase, this algorithm becomes increasingly slow due to its step-wise nature.
-Additionally, \clustvarsel\ will perform poorly in the presence of skewed clusters due to its reliance on GMMs.
+Additionally, \clustvarsel\ will perform poorly in the presence of skewed clusters due to its reliance on GMMs. {This behaviour is proved rigorously by \citet{loperfido19}, wherein it is shown that the wrongful assumption of symmetric clusters can result in an overestimation of the number of clusters.}

 \citet{wallace18} extend \clustvarsel\ into the skewed space with the use of the multivariate skew-normal distribution \citep{pyne09}.
 The multivariate skew-normal (MSN) is known to be a restrictive asymmetric distribution, being normal-like in the tails, thus making it less robust to outlying observations.
 Regardless, \citet{wallace18} select the MSN for the skewed extension of \clustvarsel\ due to its computational efficiency, robustness to starting values, and the availability of both regression and mixture model estimation tools, as each are needed in the variable selection implemented in \clustvarsel.